Shravani-jadhav29/traffic-light-control-on-fpga-board/README.md

-Traffic Light Controller on Nexys A7 🚦
+## 🚦 Traffic Light Controller on Nexys A7

-The Traffic Light Controller is an FPGA-based digital design project implemented on the Nexys A7 (Artix-7) development board using Verilog HDL.
-The project simulates the operation of a real-world traffic signal system by controlling the sequence of Red, Yellow, and Green lights using a Finite State Machine (FSM).
-Each traffic signal remains active for a predefined duration, ensuring a safe and organized flow of vehicles through an intersection.
+The **Traffic Light Controller** is a real-time FPGA-based digital system developed on the **Nexys A7 (Artix-7)** FPGA board using **Verilog HDL**.
+The project replicates the operation of a real-world traffic signal at a four-way road intersection by automatically controlling the **Red, Yellow, and Green** lights through a **Finite State Machine (FSM)**.
+The controller ensures that traffic flows safely by allowing only one direction to receive a green signal at a time while all conflicting directions remain stopped.

-The design uses the Nexys A7's onboard 100 MHz system clock, which is divided to generate timing intervals suitable for traffic signal operation.
-A clock divider module creates slower timing pulses, while the FSM transitions between different traffic light states based on these timing events.
-The outputs of the FSM are connected to the board's onboard LEDs, allowing the current traffic signal status to be observed directly on the FPGA hardware.
+Built with a **modular hardware architecture**, the design consists of a **clock divider**, **FSM controller**, and **LED output module**.
+The onboard **100 MHz system clock** is divided into slower timing intervals to simulate realistic traffic light delays.
+Based on these timing signals, the FSM transitions through predefined traffic states, generating synchronized control signals for each traffic light.
+The onboard LEDs of the Nexys A7 visually represent the active traffic signals, providing an intuitive demonstration of the controller's operation in hardware.

-The controller follows the standard traffic light sequence:
+The project follows the standard traffic signal sequence:

-North–South Green, East–West Red
+* 🟢 **North–South Green** → 🔴 East–West Red
-North–South Yellow, East–West Red
+* 🟡 **North–South Yellow** → 🔴 East–West Red
-North–South Red, East–West Green
+* 🔴 **North–South Red** → 🟢 East–West Green
-North–South Red, East–West Yellow
+* 🔴 **North–South Red** → 🟡 East–West Yellow

-This sequence repeats continuously, ensuring that only one direction receives a green signal at a time while the other direction remains stopped, preventing traffic conflicts.
+This sequence repeats continuously, ensuring safe and collision-free traffic movement while demonstrating deterministic state transitions in digital hardware.

-The project was designed, simulated, synthesized, and implemented using Xilinx Vivado.
-Functional verification was performed through simulation to validate the FSM transitions and output behavior before programming the FPGA.
-After implementation, the design was tested on the Nexys A7 board to verify correct operation under real hardware conditions.
+The entire system was **designed, simulated, synthesized, and implemented using Xilinx Vivado**.
+Functional verification was performed through simulation and waveform analysis before deploying the design to the Nexys A7 FPGA, where its operation was validated in real hardware.

-This project demonstrates several important concepts in digital system design, including:
+---

+## ✨ Key Features

+* 🚦 **FSM-based** traffic signal control
+* ⏱️ **Programmable timing** using a clock divider
+* 💡 **Real-time LED visualization** of traffic lights
+* 🔄 Automatic cyclic operation with synchronized state transitions
+* ⚡ Fully synchronous design driven by the onboard **100 MHz** clock
+* 🧩 Modular Verilog HDL implementation for easy maintenance and scalability
+* 🧪 Functional simulation and hardware validation using **Xilinx Vivado**
+* 📚 Clean and reusable architecture suitable for learning FPGA design concepts

+---

+## 🛠️ Technologies Used

+* **FPGA Board:** Nexys A7 (Artix-7)
+* **HDL:** Verilog HDL
+* **Design Tool:** Xilinx Vivado
+* **Design Methodology:** Finite State Machine (FSM)
+* **Clock Source:** 100 MHz Onboard Oscillator
+* **Output Device:** Onboard LEDs

+---

+## 🎯 Learning Outcomes

+This project provides practical experience with:

-Finite State Machine (FSM) design
+* Finite State Machine (FSM) design
-Sequential logic implementation
+* Sequential digital logic
-Clock division and timing generation
+* Clock division and timing generation
-Synchronous digital circuit design
-FPGA implementation and hardware verification
+* FPGA implementation and hardware debugging
-Verilog HDL coding and simulation using Vivado Features
+* Verilog HDL coding and simulation
-🚦 Finite State Machine (FSM)-based traffic light controller ⏱️ Configurable timing using a clock divider
-💡 LED-based traffic signal indication on the Nexys A7 board 🔄 Automatic and continuous traffic light sequencing
-⚙️ Synchronous design using the onboard 100 MHz clock 🧪 Functional simulation and waveform verification
-🛠️ Synthesized and implemented using Xilinx Vivado
+* Digital system verification using Vivado
-📚 Modular Verilog design for easy modification and future enhancements
+* Real-time embedded hardware control

-This project serves as an excellent introduction to FPGA-based embedded digital systems and demonstrates how finite state machines can be used to implement reliable real-time control applications such as traffic management.
+> **This project demonstrates how FPGA technology can be used to build reliable, deterministic, and scalable real-time control systems, making it an excellent foundation for more advanced applications such as adaptive traffic management, smart city infrastructure, and intelligent transportation systems.**